fesiib/expressedit-website/index.markdown

 {: .text-left}
 <span class="sys-name">ExpressEdit</span> supports **Edit List** that allows the user to add a layer on top of the video that contains a set of edits.
 The user can press the *Add* button to add a layer and the edit commands issued by the user will be stored under the same layer.
 <br/><br/>
-To describe the edit command, the user can use **Edit Description** panel and specify *Natural Langauge Text* or *Sketch* on top of the frame.
+To describe the edit command, the user can use the **Edit Description** panel and specify *Natural Language Text* or *Sketch* on top of the frame.

 {: .img-right}
 ![The animation that shows initiation of the edit command](/assets/img/old-initiating.gif)